This experiment might lead to better flu vaccines

 Plus, in any one season three to four strains could be circulating and making people sick, which is why vaccines protect against three or four strains — H1N1, H3N2 and either one or two B strains.

+This team, led by Ren Sun at the University of California Los Angeles, turned the tables on the mutation-prone virus.
+They made use of the virus’s tendency to mutate.

 They mutated flu viruses even more, and came up with a version that was especially vulnerable to the body’s immune system.
-At the same time, it was a very wimpy virus and did not spread well in the body.
+At the same time, the virus became wimpy and did not spread well in the body.

 Related: Flu Shot Fail: Why Vaccines Don't Always Work